SaidBoudad/EasyHomeManagement/README.md

 Build the frontend application (web or mobile app) that will interact with the microservices.

-Implement user interfaces for managing inventory, budget, and buying planning.
+Implement client interfaces for managing inventory, budget, and buying planning.

 Integrate with the API Gateway to communicate with the microservices.